Binge Eating Disorder & Diabetes: What Is the Link?

 To better understand the relationship between binge eating disorder and Type 2 diabetes, it’s helpful to consider how each condition develops in the body.

-Type 2 diabetes is a disease in which the body develops an insulin resistance.
-Insulin is a hormone that allows the body to convert glucose (sugar) into energy.
-It also helps to regulate the amount of glucose in the blood.
+Type 2 diabetes is a disease in which the body develops insulin resistance.
+Insulin is a hormone that allows the body to convert glucose (sugar) into energy and helps to regulate the amount of glucose in the blood.

 Establishing a blood sugar balance is important.
 Too much sugar in the blood can result in hyperglycemia, which can lead to thirst, fatigue, headaches, confusion, and other unpleasant symptoms.
 Too little sugar in the blood results in hypoglycemia, which can result in trembling, sweating, anxiety, irritability, heart palpitations, and dizziness, among other issues.

-While scientists are still meting out all the reasons behind insulin resistance, it’s generally accepted that extra weight and additional body fat, especially body fat found around the abdomen and organs, can lead to this condition.
+While scientists are still exploring all the reasons behind insulin resistance, it’s generally accepted that extra weight and additional body fat, especially fat found around the abdomen and organs, can lead to this condition.

-When the body begins to develop an insulin resistance, it will lean on the pancreas to make extra insulin.
+When the body develops insulin resistance, it will lean on the pancreas to make extra insulin.
 However, this is not a sustainable solution.
-Eventually, the body cannot produce enough insulin to maintain blood glucose at normal levels, which can lead to whole body insulin sensitivity.
-[2]
+Eventually, the body cannot produce enough insulin to maintain blood glucose at normal levels, which can lead to whole-body insulin sensitivity.2

 What is Binge Eating Disorder?

-Binge eating disorder is one of the most recent additions to the Diagnostic and Statistical Manual of Mental Disorders (DSM), the list of all officially recognized mental health disorders.
-But it is already considered the most common eating disorder in America, and, by some estimates, the world.
-[1]
+Binge eating disorder is one of the most recent additions to the Diagnostic and Statistical Manual of Mental Disorders (DSM), the list of all officially recognized mental health disorders, according to the American Psychiatric Association.
+But it is already considered the most common eating disorder in America and the world.1

-The condition manifests as recurrent binge eating episodes, which are defined as periods during which someone eats an amount of food that is much larger than what would be considered normal to eat during that time.
-The official definition is loose, but to determine a binge eating disorder diagnosis, researchers generally look at a two-hour window, and how much someone eats during that time.
+The condition manifests as recurrent binge eating episodes, which are defined as periods during which someone eats an amount of food that is much larger than what would be considered normal during that time.
+The official definition is loose, but to determine a binge eating disorder diagnosis, researchers generally look at a two-hour window and how much someone eats during that time.

 Binge eating behaviors are often unmanageable.
-These episodes are colored by a number of characteristics, including eating to the point of feeling uncomfortable, and a loss of sense of control over how much—or what—is eaten.
+These episodes are colored by several characteristics, including eating to the point of feeling uncomfortable and a loss of sense of control over how much—or what—is eaten.

 Individuals with BED often report feelings of shame and guilt following an episode.
 And, as there are no compensatory behaviors connected to the condition, weight gain is also a frequent effect of binge eating disorder.